vladiim/mehakovic/_posts/services/2014-01-06-digital-marketing-strategy.md

 ---
 layout: post
 title: Digital marketing strategy
+category: services
 tags: services, strategy, methods
+overview: The digital marketing strategy articulates the role of digital within your organisation and the interplay between digital functions (with close attention to IT and marketing).
 ---

-## Overview

-The digital marketing strategy articulates the role of digital within your organisation and the interplay between digital functions (with close attention to IT and marketing).

-***

 ## The purpose